-Discussion: Project implementation would make the Petition Area suitable for inclusion within the Urban District.
-Existing topographic conditions within the Petition Area would be graded to create conditions more appropriate for gravesite development.
-Burial areas would be designed to have slopes no greater than 20% to create topographic conditions suitable for pedestrian access.
+Project implementation Grading improvements would make the Petition Area suitable for inclusion cemetery expansion and visitation access within the Urban District.
+Existing topographic conditions within the Petition Area would be graded to create conditions more appropriate for gravesite operations and activities development.
+Burial a Areas would be designed to have slopes no greater than 20% to create topographic conditions suitable for pedestrian access.
 The project would improve Petition Area drainage conditions by decreasing area slopes, improving site permeability with proposed turf grass landscaping, and detain runoff and sediment through construction of retention/detention basins.
+The grading plan would improve site conditions by reducing storm water runoff volume and velocity, and also decreasing potential downstream flooding.
+The proposed project drainage system would improve stormwater management by designing site improvements for the 100-year storm.
 Drainage conditions of Petition Area lands would therefore be appropriate for inclusion in the Urban district.

 The Petition Area is not in an identified flood hazard area or tsunami inundation zone.
 The project geotechnical study assessed rockfall and debris flow risk within the Petition Area.
 The study did not identify evidence of prior debris flow or landslide activity within the Petition Area characteristic of unstable soil conditions.
 While areas of the Petition Area are subject to rockfall hazard, preliminary design measures were identified to mitigate this risk.
+Such measures (e.g. rockfall catchment ditch) discussed in Section 3.2.6 should provide a high level of safety against rockfall hazards.
+Landscaped grass areas created for the cemetery would be a significant improvement removing existing vegetation litter debris and exposed soil and gravel/cobble talus from the site.
+The modified topography would reduce steeper upper slopes and create a gentler topography that would eliminate potential landslide hazards.
+Therefore, the Petition Area is reasonably free from natural hazards, and proposed plans would improve site conditions further reducing possible effects.

-(4) Land contiguous with existing urban areas shall be given more consideration than noncontiguous land, and particularly when indicated for future urban use on state or county general plans;
+(4) Land contiguous with existing urban areas shall be given more consideration than non-contiguous land, and particularly when indicated for future urban use on state or county general plans;

 Discussion: The Petition Area is located contiguous to urban areas on its northern and western boundaries.
 The Petition Area abuts the existing Ocean View Garden cemetery on its western boundary.
 Residential developments within the Pikoiloa subdivision are located adjacent to the Petition Area's northern boundary.
 Both the Ocean View Garden and Pikoiloa subdivision are within the Urban District.
+Furthermore, the City's Ko'olau Poko Sustainable Communities Plan designates this Petition Area for urban expansion intended for cemetery use within the Community Growth Boundary.